top of page

 I also studied Advertising Analyst with excellent results and worked at three communications-related companies.
 At the same time, I've been working independently since 2010.

-My goal is to run a design studio that works with everyone.
+My goal is to run a design studio that works with worldwide.

-I am currently a member of the Board of Directors of the Uruguayan Chamber of Design, contributing my vision of design from within the country.
+I currently serve on the Board of Directors of the Uruguayan Design Chamber, bringing a regional perspective to design from outside the capital.

 You can view my CV by clicking here.

-The Uruguayan Chamber of Design (CDU) is a non-profit civil association founded in 2009 as a forum for coordination, planning, and execution of strategic public-private initiatives to position design as a generator of economic, social, cultural, and environmental value, as well as a driver of innovation, particularly for the productive sector.
+The Uruguayan Chamber of Design (UCD, or CDU in Spanish) is a non-profit civil association founded in 2009 as a forum for coordination, planning, and execution of strategic public-private initiatives to position design as a generator of economic, social, cultural, and environmental value, as well as a driver of innovation, particularly for the productive sector.

 Comprised of companies, independent designers, entrepreneurs, and training institutes in the design sector, it has more than 120 members from different areas of design, divided into the following categories: